A memory card speed comparison between many of the popular SD memory cards in the Sony A7r, A7s and A7.

 All the Sony mirrorless cameras give very similar results to the A7r.
 There just seems to be that bottleneck that slows every card to around 33-34MB/s no matter what camera or card I test.
 I’ve tested the A7s which I’ll post soon.
 Still working on getting my grubby little hands on the Sony A7ii, but I imagine it will give similar results.

-Top Shelf / Best SD Cards
+Best UHS-I SD Memory Cards

 Best Memory Card For The Sony A7s, A7ii Video Modes